Building the Future of Work as a Place Where We All Want to Work

 - Whether others listen to them and consider their perspectives.

 - Whether they get promoted at the same rates as others, making them equals.

 It’s important to note that you can’t have a culture of inclusion without equity.
 We must first ensure fairness and equal opportunity before we can be truly inclusive.

 Shanis: I’ve spent my career working in technology companies, mostly startups.
-Often, I’ve been the only woman in the room or at the table.
+Often, I used to be the only woman in the room or at the table.
 As I grew in my career, I realized that wasn’t acceptable to me.
-I had to start stepping up, speaking out and becoming an ally for others in the same position, including underrepresented minorities.
+I started to step up, speak out and become a sponsor for others in the same position, including underrepresented groups.
 My job as a leader is to bring new and different people to the table and to the room.
 I came to realize that when I gained experience and influence, my job was to use it to help others.

 How does a company go about building or changing its workplace culture to embed DEI into the business?

 For example, making sure employees and partners know: